-BI/BA: Business intelligence (BI) and business analytics (BA) are at the core of why companies collect and organize data.
+- BI/BA: Business intelligence (BI) and business analytics (BA) are at the core of why companies do data collection and organize data.
 Data management pros should be able to understand the hows and whys of analytics.

-Machine learning: Data analytics, in particular its later stages like predictive analytics and prescriptive analytics, make extensive use of machine learning technology to decrease the computing time needed to deliver results.
+- Machine learning: Data analysis, in particular its later stages like predictive analytics and prescriptive analytics, make extensive use of machine learning technology to decrease the computing time needed to deliver results.

-Soft skills: Making use of data requires a lot of collaboration with non-IT departments to plan and execute big data strategies.
-Good writing, speaking, and innovative thinking are an essential set of skills for successful data management professionals.
+- Soft skills: Making use of data requires a lot of collaboration with non-IT departments to plan and execute a data strategy.
+Good writing, speaking and innovative thinking are an essential set of skills for successful data management professionals.

 What data management software is available?

-Data management can't be done in a haphazard way--organizations need to invest in a data management platform that can deliver all the results they need to be successful in managing and using data.
+Data management can’t be done in a haphazard way — organizations need to invest in data management solutions that can deliver all the results they need to be successful in managing and using data.

-There are a number of data management platforms, each with its own unique features and industries in which it fits.
+There are a number of data management tools, each with its own unique features and industries in which it fits.
 Some of the top platforms include: